top of page

 What is Family Therapy?

-Family therapy, also known as family counselling or systemic therapy, is a type of psychological therapy that focuses on improving communication and resolving conflicts within a family unit.
+Family therapy, also known as family counselling or family systems therapy, is a type of psychotherapy that focuses on improving communication and resolving conflicts within a family unit.
 It involves working with family members together rather than individually to address issues that affect the entire family dynamic.
-The aims of family therapy include improving communication among family members, solving family problems, understanding and handling special family situations, and creating a better functioning home environment.
+The aims of family therapy include improving relationships among family members, solving family problems, understanding and handling special family situations, and creating a better functioning home environment.

-Family therapy operates from a systemic perspective, which means it views the family as an interconnected system where each member's behaviours and interactions affect the whole family.
-Even though the presenting issue may seem to be arising from one member of the family (e.g., a depressed mother), the family therapist will examine patterns of interaction, roles, and dynamics within the family system to better understand how these might have contributed to the specific family member.
+Family therapy operates from a family systems theory perspective, which means it views the family as an interconnected system where each member's behaviours and interactions affect the whole family.
+This approach is rooted in systems theory, which is also widely used in systems theory social work.
+Even though the presenting issue may seem to be arising from one member of the family (e.g., a depressed mother), the family therapist will examine patterns of interaction, roles, and feedback loops within the family system to better understand how these might have contributed to the specific family member's issues and overall family functioning.

-Family therapists acknowledge and consider the perspectives of all family members and therapy sessions are collaborative, involving participation from all family members.
-Therapists use a variety of interventions and techniques tailored to the specific needs and dynamics of each family.
-These may include role-playing, genograms (family tree diagrams), narrative therapy, structural therapy (restructuring family roles), or behavioural interventions.
+Family therapists acknowledge and consider the perspectives of all family members, and therapy sessions are collaborative, involving participation from all family members.
+This process, known as joining, helps establish a strong therapeutic relationship.
+Therapists use a variety of systemic therapy interventions and techniques tailored to the specific needs and dynamics of each family.
+These may include role-playing, genograms (family tree diagrams), narrative therapy, structural therapy (restructuring family roles), or behavioural interventions, all of which are grounded in the biopsychosocial model of understanding human behaviour and relationships.

 What are the Different Approaches to of Family Therapy?